Digitising Recurring Journey in Insurance

 (Gaurav Sadana)

-In Post COVID era, if selling insurance using a recurring payment option (which is the need of the hour), it has to be seamless.
-Whether it is assisted or non-assisted, one can’t have agents to merely focus on recurring payments along with selling insurance.
+In Post COVID era, selling insurance using a recurring payment option (which is the need of the hour), has to be seamless.
+Whether it is assisted or non-assisted, one can’t have agents merely focus on recurring payments along with selling insurance.
 It has to be a part of the journey and in a seamless fashion, for both - the distributor and the customer.

 BANCA CHANNEL